 The competition includes sections for feature films and documentaries and will be judged by a panel of industry experts including Paul Ashton, head of film at Creative England, the legendary comedy writer Laurence Marks of “Marks & Gran” fame, producer/director Stephen Cookson, talent agent Pippa Markham, Phil Hunt of Bankside Films and actress Emma Samms.

 The opening event of the Festival will be the UK premiere of Sometimes Always Never, directed by Carl Hunter and written by Frank Cottrell Boyce.
 It stars Bill Nighy, Sam Riley and Jenny Agutter and will be screened at Cineworld on the evening of 27 May.
+This will be followed by an opening night reception at The Botanist.

 Insights and Masterclasses